psamuels00/artwork/README.md

 ## Generated Doodle Image Pages

-_In retrospect, this can be done using 11ty pagination and should be removed.
+_In retrospect, this can be done using 11ty pagination (as was done subsequently for the Portfolio pages).
 See TODO._

 There is a separate page for each doodle image.
 These pages are generated automatically.
 When a change is made to the images included under each doodle category, or if the order